ilenaGkova/blank-app/README.txt

                                     + init_connection() from mongo_connection.py

+                                        + Database_Connection from st.secrets

                         + new_entry_in_score_history_collection() from check_and_balance.py

                             + User from mongo_connection.py

                                 + db from mongo_connection.py

                                     + client from mongo_connection.py

                                         + init_connection() from mongo_connection.py

+                                            + Database_Connection from st.secrets

                             + Score_History from mongo_connection.py

                                 + db from mongo_connection.py

                                     + client from mongo_connection.py

                                         + init_connection() from mongo_connection.py

+                                            + Database_Connection from st.secrets

                         + new_entry_in_record_collection() from check_and_balance.py